 Internationally, people celebrate and recognize the power of books.
 Reading holds creativity and information from the past and future, allowing people to share ideas and learn new things.
 But how does this effectively fit into educational technology?
 With tools like Kindles and iPads, students have access to thousands of books that they can take anywhere with them – an entire library on the go!
 In addition, the use of technology increases the reading experience by allowing students to explore further with a simple search.

 The rapid development of technology has enabled us to provide more scaffolding in the classroom, such as better personalized learning (platforms and apps that recommend books according to learner reading ability) and gamified learning experiences (achieve a badge for completing a book).

 Technology can also provide new ways for students to discover interests they have never considered before.

 - Challenge students to keep a reading blog to share and reflect on a book of their choice.

 - Encourage students to practice giving constructive feedback and recommendations by keeping an unplugged reading review forum on your class bulletin.
-Suggest books and post them on the board and encourage students to post their ratings when they have read the book!
+Teachers can suggest books and post them on the board.
+This will encourage students to post their ratings when they have read the book!

-- Have students collaborate by choosing a scene or chapter from a book and to create their own version by making a video.
+- Have students collaborate by choosing chapter from a book and to create their own version by making a video.